Do you spend enough time outdoors?

 They pay you for walking outdoors.

 After you install it, the Sweatcoin app uses your smartphone’s accelerometers and GPS location to track your outdoor movement, then it converts those steps into its own currency.

 The company was founded on a simple premise: once upon a time, it was in our best interest to move less.
 Now it’s not–sitting is killing us, in fact.
 The Sweatcoin app is their attempt to incentivize us to get moving again.

 “Nature created a special mechanism to make us do what it wants — in behavioral economics it is called Present Bias.
 It’s the reason we’d rather procrastinate or have another mince pie and watch TV instead of going for a walk.”

-In an attempt to counteract this instinct to be lazy, they’re tugging at another, equally compelling, instinct of ours: instant gratification.
+In an attempt to counteract this instinct to be lazy, they’re tugging at another, equally compelling, the instinct of ours: instant gratification.
 Maybe you’ll opt to skip that walk, run or exercise session for “your health” because it’s an ambiguous reason (although it shouldn’t be), but it’s hard to skip exercise when you’re going to get paid for it.

 Their tagline “it pays to walk” is marketing gold.
 It’s a compelling sales pitch, that’s for sure.
 But does it hold up to any scrutiny?